luyadev/luya-headless/guide/cms.md

 If the page type is a redirect maybe you want to redirect the page inside your controller logic, we will skip this now an proceed to block rendering.

 ## Render the Page

-The below example shows you how you can iterate trough the rows and cols and access the block object, this is of course just a demonstration of how its done a not very usefull for a full and complex rendering of a page, there fore take a look at the [CMS Page and Block Rendering][cms-renderer.md] Section.
+The below example shows you how you can iterate trough the rows and cols and access the block object, this is of course just a demonstration of how its done a not very usefull for a full and complex rendering of a page, there fore take a look at the [CMS Page and Block Rendering](cms-renderer.md) section.

 An example of how a nested view could look like with bootstrap grid system (as its the same for the admin).
 Keep in mind we have a max amount of 12 cols per row.